 - If you have subscribed to our regular newsletters or other communications, you can unsubscribe at any time

 If you would like full details of these retention periods, please contact our Data Protection Lead by emailing firstname.lastname@example.org or by ringing 01438 873420.

 Children and young people

-In most cases, For Baby’s Sake service users have young babies and children under the age of 13 years and may be to consent for gathering and sharing information on their behalf.
-However, should you have a child or children over the age of 13 who will be engaged in For Baby’s Sake, they may be asked to give their own informed consent to us gathering and sharing their information.
+In most cases, For Baby’s Sake service users have young babies and children under the age of 13 years and may be asked to consent for gathering and sharing information on their behalf.
+However, should you have a child or children over the age of 13 who will be engaged in For Baby’s Sake, they may be asked to give their own informed consent2,3 to us gathering and sharing their information.